u-blox/log-client/README.md

 7. To print out the logging data that has been captured since `initLog()` to the console, call `printLog()`.
 Note that if no file system is available only the logging data that could be stored in the `LOG_STORE_SIZE` buffer will be printed.

+8. An application can call `getLog()` to retrieve log items (in FIFO order) from RAM storage, removing them from the store in doing so.
+The application may then do what it wishes to archive/display those log items.
+If you chose to do this then you should not use the logging file system storage mechanism since that moves data items from RAM storage to file system and you will get very confused.

-Note: there is no semaphore protection on the `LOG()` call since the priority is to log quickly and efficiently.
+Note: there is no mutex protection on the `LOG()` call since the priority is to log quickly and efficiently.
 Hence it is possible for two `LOG()` calls to collide resulting in those particular log calls being mangled.
 This will happen very rarely (I've never seen it happen in fact) but be aware that it is a possibility.
+If you don't care about speed so much then call `LOGX()` instead; this _will_ mutex-lock.